 - Dollar limits: Check with your insurance company to see if there are any minimum or maximum limits on premiums.
 If your annuity is also an individual retirement account (IRA), be mindful of IRS limits on how much you can contribute each year.

-Before you contribute funds to an annuity, make sure you understand that you might be locking that money up for the long term:
+Before you contribute funds to an annuity, make sure you understand that you might be locking that money up for the long term.
+There are consequences: